Harp Mastery® Certified Coaching

-You and your teacher set your objectives for the program, and your teacher helps you determine the exact steps you need to take in order to achieve them.
+You and your coach set your objectives for the program, and your coach helps you determine the exact steps you need to take in order to achieve them.
 You will not only have a clear plan for this week’s practice, but you will be able to see easily how this week’s practice will move you toward your goal.

 The most powerful part of the framework is that you can actually see your progress.
 No more wondering when your piece will be done or hoping that you are practicing the right things.
 Your weekly progress is part of a structured plan with monthly benchmarks that are like signposts telling you, “You are going the right way!”

 How do you know your practice is working?
 Because you have proof!
 There is nothing so satisfying as achieving your goal, knowing that you have accomplished something musically rewarding and personally meaningful.
 If you haven’t experienced that lately (or ever), now is your time!

 "I just completed the 10-week certified coaching program with Mary Jane as my teacher.
 This was an incredibly worthwhile experience and elevated my playing to a new level.
 I loved the goal-focused approach to each lesson and the teacher lesson notes I received immediately after each lesson that reminded me of what we discussed in the lesson and helped me build on each successive step of my learning.
 I was learning pieces that were above my grade level yet the teaching/learning system allowed me to make more and faster progress than was possible in the past.
 I would absolutely encourage other harpists to participate in this program because the skills and approach to learning and performing pieces will be invaluable as they continue in their harp journey."